The A-Z list of journals lets you search for specific journal titles and connect to the full text online.

 Dates covered: 1492-1969.

-Case studies documenting slavery in America, the Caribbean, Brazil and Cuba, along with material examining European, Islamic and African involvement in the slave trade.
+Good for: Researching the trade in enslaved people in America, the Caribbean, Brazil, and Cuba using material examining European, Islamic, and African involvement in the slave trade.

 Digitized collections of books published during different time periods.